lambdaclass/cairo-vm.c/docs/rust-integration.md

 ## Compiling

 The rust package can be compiled by moving to the `lib/lambdaworks` directory and executing `cargo build --release`.
-This produces a `lib/lambdaworks/target/liblambdaworks.a` file that is, in turn, imported by `lambdaworks.go` as a static library, as we can see in the comment over the `Number` function.
+This produces a `lib/lambdaworks/target/liblambdaworks.a`.

 In `Makefile` we can see that one of the steps is actually moving to the rust project, compiling, and then copying the archive file to the `lib` directory so it can be consumed by the go code.